Counseling and Addiction Studies Faculty and Staff

 Long-term life outcomes of court-involved adolescents

-Duryea, D. G. & Calleja, N. G. (in press).
+Duryea, D. G. & Calleja, N. G. (2013).
 Current expectations and existing deficits among addiction counselors: Addressing the gap.
 Alcoholism Treatment Quarterly.

 Calleja, N. G. (2013).
 Applied ethics in community practice.
 In J. Gregoire & C. Jungers (Eds.)
 Counseling ethics: A journey of personal and professional discovery.
 Thousand Oaks, CA: Sage Pubications, Inc.